Maine Black Bears women's ice hockey

 The Maine Black Bears women’s ice hockey team represents the University of Maine.
 The team plays their home games in Alfond Arena.
 The team's first year of play was in 1997–98.
-The Black Bears finished 6th in the 2019-2020 season, advancing to the semi-finals of the Hockey East tournament, before losing to the eventual champions Northeastern Huskies by a score of 1-3.
+The Black Bears finished 6th in the 2019–2020 season, advancing to the semi-finals of the Hockey East tournament, before losing to the eventual champions Northeastern Huskies by a score of 1–3.
 The 2020 Hockey East women's ice hockey tournament was cancelled due to the Coronavirus outbreak, but Maine would not have qualified even if the tournament had been played.
-Hockey East announced plans in July 2020 to play the 2020-2021 hockey season, with an emphasis on league play.
+Hockey East announced plans in July 2020 to play the 2020–2021 hockey season, with an emphasis on league play.
+Maine is one of sixteen Division I programs to have never qualified for the NCAA women's ice hockey tournament.